poult-lab/daily-word/english_words_ learning.md

 - **Nobility**: The **British nobility** is a classic example of nobility.
 Members of this class typically have a privileged status and are often associated with wealth, power, and prestige.
 [They hold hereditary titles of nobility, such as duke, count, or baron](https://www.britannica.com/topic/aristocracy)[1](https://www.britannica.com/topic/aristocracy).
 [Their status is based on bloodline and lineage, with members being born into the class and passing their titles and privileges down to their descendants](https://www.britannica.com/topic/aristocracy)[1](https://www.britannica.com/topic/aristocracy).

 - [**Aristocracy**: The **Brahman caste in India**, the **Spartiates in Sparta**, the **eupatridae in Athens**, the **patricians or Optimates in Rome**, and the **medieval nobility in Europe** are various historical examples of the social aristocracy](https://www.britannica.com/topic/aristocracy)[1](https://www.britannica.com/topic/aristocracy).
 [The **Kennedy family** in the United States is a modern example of an aristocracy](https://wise-answer.com/what-is-a-modern-example-of-aristocracy/)[2](https://wise-answer.com/what-is-a-modern-example-of-aristocracy/).
 [Aristocrats may hold titles, but they do not necessarily inherit them and may instead gain their status through wealth, education, or other means](https://www.britannica.com/topic/aristocracy)[1](https://www.britannica.com/topic/aristocracy).

+13.inherit /ɪnˈherɪt/

+[v] She inherited a fortune from her father.

+"to receive money, property, etc. from sb when they die"

+[v] He has inherited his mother's patience.

+"to have qualities, physical features, etc. that are similar to those of your parents, grandparents, etc."

+[v] policies inherited from the previous administration.

+"if you inherit a particular situation from sb, you are now responsible for dealing with it, especially because you have replaced that person in their job"

+14.inheritance /ɪnˈherɪtəns/

+[n] She spent all her inheritance in a year.

+"the money, property, etc. that you receive from sb when they die; the fact of receiving sth when sb dies"

+[n] Physical characteristics are determined by genetic inheritance.

+"something from the past or from your family that affects the way you behave, look, etc."